MercuryDB/hgdb-example/phase-1/README.md

 * The `HgStream` class and creating streams of the rows in a table

+* Using the Java 8 Stream API to interact with `HgStream`s

 * The `HgRelation` class and comparing fields of objects in the database

 * The `TableID` class and creating table aliases for self-joins